specialized queer and gender-affirming therapy for your journey

 Group Therapy for Community Connection

+Along with one-on-one work, I also offer small group sessions where trans and non-binary folks can connect and share openly.
 Group therapy is a space to connect with people who get it — folks who’ve been through similar struggles and are ready to show up with honesty and care.
 You’ll share stories, build real connections, and realize you’re not as alone as you thought.
 Over time, those connections often turn into lasting support that stays with you long after the sessions end.

 LGBTQ-Affirming therapy can help you…